Local Well-Posedness for Relaxational Fluid Vesicle Dynamics

 Most biological membranes are composed of a two-layered sheet of phospholipid molecules, a \emph{lipid bilayer}, which is immersed in water.
 Due to hydrophobic effects, these membranes tend to avoid open edges and form closed configurations called \emph{vesicles}.
 Since the ratio of membrane thickness to vesicle diameter is very small, typically of the order $10^{-4}$, vesicles can be described as two-dimensional surfaces embedded in three-dimensional space.
 Due to osmotic effects and a very low solubility of the phospholipids, the area and enclosed volume of such a vesicle are practically fixed.
 Hence, vesicle configurations are not determined by a surface tension but rather by a bending elasticity.
 A basic model for such an elastic energy is given by the \emph{Canham-Helfrich energy}

 see \cite{canham,helfrich,evans}.
-Here, $\Gamma$ is the two-dimensional, closed surface representing the membrane, $H$ denotes twice its mean curvature, $\kappa$ is the bending rigidity, and $C_0$ is the \emph{spontaneous curvature}, which is supposed to reflect a chemical asymmetry of the membrane or its environment.
+Here, $\Gamma$ is the two-dimensional, closed surface representing the membrane, $H$ denotes twice its mean curvature, $\kappa$ is the bending rigidity, and $C_0$ is the \emph{spontaneous curvature}, which is supposed to reflect a chemical asymmetry of the membrane or its environment; both $\kappa$ and $C_0$ are assumed to be constant in the following.
 Usually the lipid bilayer is in a fluid state, allowing the monolayers to freely flow laterally and to slip over each other while the membrane retains its transverse structure.
 In our basic model we take into account this fluidity while neglecting the bilayer architecture of the membrane.
-More precisley, we study a single homogeneous Newtonian surface fluid (see \cite{scriven,aris}) subject to additional stresses induced by the Canham-Helfrich energy and interacting with a homogeneous Newtonian bulk fluid.
+More precisely, we study a single homogeneous Newtonian surface fluid (see \cite{scriven,aris}) subject to additional stresses induced by the Canham-Helfrich energy and interacting with a homogeneous Newtonian bulk fluid.